This table provides an overview of all Concept Searching Technology Platforms and the components for each platform.

 conceptClassifier for OneDrive for Business

-From a user, business, and hardware acquisition costs perspective, the sudden availability of one terabyte of storage per user free of charge, is a very definite plus, put simply an enterprise of 100,000 users has storage available of 10 petabytes.
+From a user, business, and hardware acquisition cost perspective, the sudden availability of storage free of charge, is a very definite plus.
 For information security, governance and systems management the introduction of OneDrive for Business has created new challenges as more information will now need to be managed according to enterprise policies.
+For the IT support team, considerations of security and non-compliance are issues of growing concern.

-For the business user, business content can be accessed via any device, from any location (currently some limitations).
-In addition, the business user can share documents by specifying users, and the group can work concurrently on the same document, while OneDrive maintains the integrity of the content.
+For the business user, business content can be accessed via any device, from any location.
+In addition, the business user can share documents by specifying users, and the group can work concurrently on the same document, while OneDrive for Business maintains the integrity of the content.
 The previous space limitation for business users, required them to select and choose what documents could be stored in the cloud.
 With the new size allocation, this is eliminated.

 Governance, Compliance, Security, and Records Management